lpsinger/userguide/procedures/searches.rst

 rank candidates, and then uses Monte Carlo sampling methods to estimate the distribution of likelihood-ratios in noise.
 This distribution can then be used to compute a false alarm rate and p-value.

-**SPIIR** [#SPIIR]_ [#SPIIRThesis]_ applies summed parallel infinite impulse response (IIR) filters to approximate matched-filtering results.
-It selects high-SNR events from each detector and find coherent responses from other detectors.
-It constructs background by time-shifting detector data one hundred times over a week to form a background statistic distribution used to evaluate foreground candidate significance.

 **MBTA** [#MBTA]_ constructs its background by making every possible coincidence from single detector triggers over a few hours of recent data.
 It